polytypic/PPrint/README.md

 ### Example

-Here is an example of how one could define the function
+Here is an example of how one could define a function with signature

 ```fsharp
 module Json =